What Is An ISO?

 ISOs can come in many different shapes and sizes.
 The following provides you with a look at the most common sizes and operational setup:

-3) Large operation: For this article we use over 15 but usually 20-40 staff, where the owners have built out all of the technological infrastructure, file flow, job functions, partner agreements, funder matrix, lead sources, marketing and any other operational strategies.
+3) Large operation: For this article, we use over 15 but usually 20-50 staff, where the owners have built out all of the technological infrastructure, file flow, job functions, partner agreements, funder matrix, lead sources, marketing, and any other operational strategies.
 Often times this size office will participate in syndication(discussed below) on merchant cash advance deals or eventually get into directly funding some of their own deals.
+There aren't many ISOs with over 100 staff members.

 An example of a larger operation organizational format would be: